SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 > [!NOTE]
 > Up to now, when an element was not running, the following error message would be thrown:
 >
+> *Element {elementName} is not active, not available or does not exist*
+>
-> *Element {elementName} is not active, not available or does not exist*<br> From now, when an element is not running, the following error message (in which elementState will have one of the following values: paused, stopped, in timeout or not active) will be thrown instead:
+> From now, when an element is not running, the following error message (in which elementState will have one of the following values: paused, stopped, in timeout or not active) will be thrown instead:
+>
 > *Element {elementName} is {elementState}*

 #### Added the option to skip the 'script started' information event \[ID_33666\]